PiyushMewada/HandR-bot/README.md

 ![Banner](/H&RBotLogo.png)

 # How to run
 Make sure you have node and npm installed.
-Clone the repostiory and run "npm install" to get all the dependencies and stuff.
+Clone the repository and run "npm install" to get all the dependencies and stuff.

 Also make sure you have the necessary tools for Canvas.
 The requirements are listed here: [Canvas](https://github.com/Automattic/node-canvas#compiling)